 Total cost: $19.38 for new globe covers

-One thing I had thought about for several years was that if I moved the toilet paper holder to a different wall and bought a longer curtain rod, the shower curtain could cover the entire wall instead of getting squished into the tiny shower opening.
+One thing I’ve thought about for several years was that if I moved the toilet paper holder to a different wall and bought a longer curtain rod, the shower curtain could cover the entire wall instead of getting squished into the tiny shower opening.
 I love this change, and like many others in the room, I wish I hadn’t waited so long to make it.

 The clearance bathmat adds a touch of fun, though technically it’s lying since there isn’t actually a bath in this bathroom!
+I found out the hard way that it didn’t have a non-skid backing, so I made a DIY non-slip rug pad out of an old yoga mat.

 This was a major change for a small amount of dough.
 I was totally afraid of caulking, and we strongly considered hiring someone to do it until I read about this bathroom refresh on Blake Hill House.
 Stacy made it seem pretty straightforward, so I decided to give it a try.